 Outside my window the rain turns to snow and begins to gather on the grass and on the laneway.
 It’s high time I put the snow tires on my car, I think.

 We often think about road safety this time of year, when everyone on Canada’s roads is adjusting once again to winter driving conditions – although truthfully road hazards exist in every season.
-Last week Canada marked National Day of Remembrance for Road Crash Victims (the international day, observed by the United Nations, was Sunday November 19).
+But on the third Wednesday of November, Canada marks the National Day of Remembrance for Road Crash Victims.

 Recently, Threads of Life family member Liz Stewart shared the story of her daughter Terri Lynn, who died at age 19, working as a flagger on the highway.
 We also remember Dick Van Rooyen who was a road construction supervisor, setting up pylons along the highway; Marleen Rauhut, who was a snowplow driver; Brent Wade whose dump truck was hit by a train at a level crossing; Nick Micieli, placing traffic counters on regional roads as a summer job; Blaine Nittel, whose pump truck overturned…and so many others.
 Too many others.